samueltuki/iRecipe/README.md

 ## Description

-iRecipe is a real-world front-end application app that provides users with access to a large collection of recipes and corresponding images, including international dishes.
+iRecipe is a real-world front-end application recipe and food image generator app that provides users with access to a large collection of recipes and corresponding images, including international dishes.

-Users can search for recipes based on ingredients, and dietary restrictions, with information on instructions, cooking time, and other details for each recipe.
-The app also includes a translation feature to view recipes in the user's preferred language.
+Users can search for recipes based on ingredients and name of the dish, it provides information on ingredients, instructions, and other details for each recipe.
+It includes a translation feature to view recipes in the user's preferred language.

-In addition to food recipes, iRecipe also features a random cocktail recipe generator, giving users a chance to explore new and exciting drinks.
-The app provides images of the finished dishes to help visualize the recipes and get an idea of what the final product should look like.
+In addition to food recipes, the app also features a random cocktail recipe generator, giving users a chance to explore new and exciting drinks.
+The app provides images of the finished dishes to help users visualize the recipes and get an idea of what the final product should look like.

-iRecipe is an ideal app for a wide range of users, including home cooks, food bloggers, chefs, and anyone else who needs access to a large collection of recipes and images.
+iRecipe is an ideal app for a wide range of users, including home cooks, food bloggers, chefs, and anyone else who needs access to a large collection of recipes.
 The app runs in the browser and features dynamically updated HTML and CSS with Bootstrap classes to make it responsive, powered by JavaScript.

 ## Features

--Access to a wide collection of recipes and related images -Search for recipes based on ingredients, cuisine dietary restrictions, and more -Step-by-step instructions
+- Access to a wide collection of recipes and related images
+- Step-by-step instructions
--Information on ingredients and other details for each recipe -Beautiful images of each finished dish
+- Information on ingredients and other details for each recipe
--Translation
+- Translation
--Random cocktail recipe generator
+- Random cocktail recipe generator

 ## Screenshot